Documentation Index

 - Every parameter name must appear in

-- Parameter annotations must match the column types (strict nullability: a
+outputs, and everyoutputsentry must be a parameter. - Parameter annotations must match the column types (strict nullability: a

 nullable column requires

 T | None).
-Media columns are delivered as URL
+Media columns are delivered as URL strings, so annotate them asstr. - The return annotation must be a

-Decorator routes support the same background=True flag as the non-decorator
+background=True flag as the non-decorator

 forms; when enabled, the decorated function’s return value is delivered as the